 In 1966, the State Board of Education approved the formation of the Area One – Vocational-Technical School with Calmar as its administrative headquarters.
 This included the public school districts in Allamakee, Chickasaw, Clayton, Fayette, Howard and Winneshiek counties, as well as sections of Bremer, Buchanan and Mitchell counties.

 On September 5, 1967, career education programs in Calmar began with 170 students enrolled in 12 programs.
 The school also broke ground on construction of college facilities on the 210-acre Calmar campus, which now include Darwin L. Schrage Administration, Max Clark Hall, Wilder Business Center, Industrial Technologies, Student Center, Agricultural Technologies, Child Development Center and Iowa’s Dairy Center, a $4.1 million dairy education center and applied research laboratory built in 2000.

 The merged Area One Vocational-Technical School was enlarged in 1970 to include the public school districts in Dubuque and Delaware counties and sections of Jones and Jackson counties.
 In 1971, career education programs in Dubuque began at several locations throughout the city including the Roshek building.

 In April 1979, the Area One Vocational-Technical School changed its name to Northeast Iowa Technical Institute.
 This same year, the Peosta campus was established.
 The Peosta campus currently includes the main building, the Gas Utilities and Construction building, a child development center, the National Education Center for Agricultural Safety and most recently the Industrial Technologies building, which opened in August 2010.

 In 1988, the College was authorized by the Iowa Board of Education to award the Associate of Arts, Associate of Science and Associate of Applied Science degrees as well as diplomas and certificates.
 The College also changed its name from Northeast Iowa Technical Institute to Northeast Iowa Community College (NICC).

-NICC has since expanded to include centers and service locations in Cresco, Dubuque, New Hampton, Manchester, Oelwein and Waukon.
+NICC has since expanded to include service locations in Cresco, Dubuque, New Hampton, Manchester, Oelwein and Waukon.
 The purpose of these centers is to bring education and training to students where they live and to serve as a catalyst for economic development.
 In 2008, the Town Clock Business Center in Dubuque was expanded to include a one-stop center with Iowa Workforce Development (IWD) and East Central Intergovernmental Association (ECIA).